Website Verification - Filters

 To locate a selected error in the web page file, click on the misspelled word

-display the misspelled word and its position in the selected file.
+the misspelled word and its position in the selected file.

 Directory tree: